 Sales and marketing are constantly evolving, but the truth remains: to generate pipeline, you still have to pick up the phone.
 In the digital age, businesses must go beyond face-to-face meetings to achieve their sales growth targets.

 Up to 60 percent of prospects have already made a decision before ever speaking with you.
-That means telemarketing success starts and ends with doing the homework on your prospects—who they are, why their product exists, what they stand for, and what they need to meet their business goals.
+That means inside sales success starts and ends with doing the homework on your prospects—who they are, why their product exists, what they stand for, and what they need to meet their business goals.
 It’s also critical to determine if the products and services you’re offering can fill their existing needs and gaps.

 Here are four best practices to help optimize your insides sales program and make the most of every sales opportunity.1.
 Identify your qualified target audience

 Rule number one: filter for the optimal target audience.
 Developing complex scoring models will amount to nothing if you haven’t zeroed in on the right prospects.
 You only want to contact those who are most likely to buy what you’re selling, and who are high-level enough to take decisive action about your products.

 Have you decided on the right function and department?
 What title does your ideal lead have?
 Which industry or region is your customer in?
 What is the company size and revenue?

 Doing the legwork to identify the ideal target audience and ensure all your calls and meetings are homed in on this segment increases the chance that your meetings will result in sales.